 Consult a therapist to help you overcome your apathy and start caring again.
-Simply click here to find one now.
+Simply click here to connect with one via BetterHelp.com.

 So… you don’t care anymore, about anyone or anything.
 This is likely a consequence of depression.